 The MSK section covers nearly the entire health system with a high volume of outpatient imaging at our 4 outpatient offices.
 Each of these offices contain the latest in CT, MR and US technology.
 There has been recent expansion with multiple new outpatient offices and associated significant increase in the volume of musculoskeletal imaging studies.

-Duration: 12 months There is currently an open position for July 2019-June 2020 with applications accepted on a rolling basis.
+Duration: 12 months.
 Qualified applicants must have satisfactorily completed an ACGME- accredited radiology residency, be board certified or board eligible (passed core exam) by the ABR, and able to obtain a medical license in the state of Maryland prior to the start of the fellowship.
 Please express interest (ASAP) via email to email@example.com followed by application.
 Please visit our website for more details and to download an application: http://www.hopkinsmedicine.org/radiology/education/fellowships/musculosk...
 Please send the application, CV, cover letter and 3 reference letters to: Shivani Ahlawat, MD c/o Kenya Harris Fellowship Director Musculoskeletal Imaging Section The Russell H. Morgan Department of Radiology & Radiological Science The Johns Hopkins University School of Medicine P: 443-287-2917 F: 410-955-6548 Email: firstname.lastname@example.org Email: email@example.com

 University of Maryland Medical Center

 Department of Radiology University of Maryland Medical Center

 Baltimore, MD 21201